aralroca/next-translate/README.md

 import Trans from 'next-translate/Trans' import DynamicNamespaces from 'next-translate/DynamicNamespaces'

-export default function ExampleWithDynamicHook() {
+export default function ExampleWithDynamicNamespace() {
   return (
     <DynamicNamespaces namespaces={['dynamic']} fallback="Loading...">
       {/* ALSO IS POSSIBLE TO USE NAMESPACES FROM THE PAGE */}